 This sonically schizophrenic song features propulsive percussion and festive horns gleaned from Haiti.
-Arcade Fire multi instrumentalist and co-vocalist Régine Chassagne has roots in the Caribbean country as her Haitian parents emigrated to Canada during the tyrannical dictatorship of Papa Doc.
+Arcade Fire multi instrumentalist and co-vocalist Régine Chassagne has roots in the Caribbean country as her Haitian parents immigrated to Canada during the tyrannical dictatorship of Papa Doc.
 The band has traveled there on several occasions in recent years, including a trip to Haiti's Carnival in Jacmel.

 Three percussionists from the Haitian band RAM lent a hand to this floor-filler.
 Chassagne, and Will and Win Butler spent two weeks in New Orleans with the drummers working specifically on rhythm.
 "We just recorded beats," Chassagne told The Guardian.
 "We were interested in doing hybrid beats that could translate stuff that I know from my family background in Haiti.
 I was always interested to try to find rhythms that mean something, to communicate emotion through rhythm and music.
 Because rhythm is almost like a vocabulary."